-Baltimore’s African-American Clergy and Brain Research Institute Establish the Nation’s First African-American Neuroscience Research Initiative
+Baltimore’s African-American Clergy and Brain Research Institute Establish the Nation’s First African Ancestry Neuroscience Research Initiative

 Addressing Health and Neuroscience Research Disparities

-Baltimore, MD – March 18, 2018 – The nation’s first African-American Neuroscience Research Initiative, aimed at ensuring that genomic research and neuroscience studies are representative of individuals across all populations including African ancestry, launched today.
-This new enterprise partners the African-American Clergy Medical Research Initiative, comprised of prominent clergy leaders of the Minister’s Conference of Baltimore, with the Lieber Institute for Brain Development, an independent, not-for-profit medical research institute working to develop new treatments for brain disorders.
+Baltimore, MD – March 18, 2019 – The nation’s first African Ancestry Neuroscience Research Initiative, aimed at ensuring that genomic research and neuroscience studies are representative of individuals across all populations, including African ancestry, launched today.
+This new enterprise partners the African American Clergy Medical Research Initiative, comprised of prominent clergy leaders of the Minister’s Conference of Baltimore, with the Lieber Institute for Brain Development, an independent, not-for-profit medical research institute working to develop new treatments for brain disorders.

-The African-American Neuroscience Research Initiative aims to establish a road map to help close the gap in health disparities and accelerate research efforts that will lead to new treatments for brain disorders.
+The African Ancestry Neuroscience Research Initiative aims to establish a road map to help close the gap in health disparities and accelerate research efforts that will lead to new treatments for brain disorders.